metavalent/metavalent.github.io/_posts/2024-02-26-14-14-14-Can-Gemini-Handle-The-Truth.md

 ### Chat with Gemini About "You Can't Handle the Truth" Scene

+This is a follow-up to [Cultures of Complicity](https://metavalent.com/metavalent/2024/02/26/11-11-11-Cultures-of-Complicity.html) and accompanies [Citations and Rudimentary AI Academic Accountability](https://metavalent.com/metavalent/2024/02/26/13-13-13-AI-Academic-Accountability.html).

 26 Feb 2024 | 12:25h MST

 **[ MS: ]**